songawee/bakkot-js-fractals/README.md

 bakkot-js-fractals
 ==================

-Fractals and such, done in JavaScript with canvas, generally written when I was very young.
+Fractals and such, done in JavaScript with canvas.
+Almost all of these were written when I was very young and learning to code for the first time, but many are interesting visually despite very poor coding style.